The Path of Life

 We believers are not among those who have no expectation!
 Our world is His world, designed to shape, train, and develop us, His children, into the fullness of His path for each of us.
 He reveals His path of life for each faithful Christian who looks to Him for direction.
 Sometimes it is like the headlights of a car driving in deep darkness with no moon or any other light around.
 We see just what is right ahead of us and how to keep going.

 At other times, He reveals this path of life in glorious technicolor so we cannot miss it!
-We love when He says clearly “here is the path—walk in it!”
+We love it when He says clearly: “Here is the path—walk in it!”
 His word powerfully reassures us of His hold on us, His constant presence in our lives.
 He desires us to know His way and makes it abundantly clear to those who ask in reverence and fear.
 He is ever faithful:

 “...I will never [under any circumstances] desert you [nor give you up nor leave you without support, nor will I in any degree leave you helpless], nor will I forsake or let you down nor will I relax my hold on you [assuredly not]!”
 Hebrews 13:5b AMP

 How compassionate and emphatic!
 God has us, in all circumstances, always and forever.
-But, let’s face it, it’s still challenging to endure God’s timing.
+But let’s face it, it’s still challenging to endure God’s timing.
 We wait and wait, sometimes a lifetime, for some things to be worked out for us, those we love, or in this sin-ridden world.
-When we are in God’s waiting room, as difficult as it may be on our flesh, we learn a great deal about Him and ourselves.
+Yet when we are in God’s waiting room, as difficult as it may be on our flesh, we learn a great deal about Him and ourselves.

-Once, when God finally said “Soon.” in response to a ten-years-long answer to my deeply felt prayer for a child, I honestly replied: “Your soon or my soon?”
-My soon was in a few months, not two years later when His soon was fulfilled under the right circumstances.
+Once, when God finally said “Soon.” in response to a ten-year-long wait for my deeply felt prayer for a child, I honestly replied: “Your soon or my soon?”
+My soon was in a few months, not two years later, when His soon was fulfilled under the right circumstances.
 By that time in my walk with the Lord, I knew that His soon was rarely what I considered soon.
 I had no desire to be 90 like Sarah when God quickened her womb, particularly knowing that a year is like a day to Him:

 “Beloved, do not let this one thing escape your notice: With the Lord, a day is like a thousand years, and a thousand years are like a day.